testproject-io/javascript-opensdk/README.md

 ```

 Steps are reported automatically when driver commands are executed.\
-If this feature is disabled, or in addition, manual reports can be performed, for example:
+If this feature is disabled (or in addition to automatic reports) manual reports can be performed.
+For example:

 ```javascript
 import { Builder } from '@tpio/javascript-opensdk';